Urn models, Markov chains and random walks in cosmological topologically massive gravity at the critical point

 Markov chains come from the study of randomly perturbed dynamical systems, and arise in various models of non-equilibrium statistical mechanics.
 They are therefore useful in our study of the log sector.

 A Markov chain is a stochastic model that describes a process where transitions between states are governed by probability distributions.
 It can be defined as a sequence of random variables whose dependence on each other is characterized by the fundamental Markov property, which says that the future state of a given system is conditioned by the past only through the present state of the system.
-From the Hoppe's urn description of the log sector, we see the appearance of a random grouping process in which units (the balls in the urns) associate in (color-)clusters.
-We show below that the evolution of the random clustering process can be explained as a Markov process.